Have an interest in visiting, but have some questions first? This page is especially written with non-church-attenders in mind.

 “Reformed” describes what we believe about God and the Bible.
 Reformed means among other things that we believe that God is sovereign over all things and deserves all glory.
 It also means that God – and not us – is our only hope for salvation.
 God sent Jesus to save.
 God changes our hearts to believe.
 This is why we thank him for salvation.

 “Presbyterian” refers to how we govern the church, by a group of elders and not just by the pastor.
-We believe it is biblical and would be happy to talk about it, but that’s probably the least important of our titles if you are new to the faith.
+We believe it is biblical and would be happy to talk about it, but it’s the least important of our titles if you are new to the faith.

 9 | Who are the leaders?

 We have a pastor page you can visit to learn about Pastor Jeff and Pastor Ric.
-We also have a ministry intern right now named Josiah Forton.
+We also have a Music and Student Ministries Director named Josiah Forton.
 You may see him up playing and leading music.
-He is also directing our youth group right now.

 Fairview has eight elders who oversee the church.
-They are elected men with different personalities and gifts, and who share a devotion to God and a desire to help oversee Christ’s church.
+They are elected men with different personalities and gifts, who share a devotion to God and a commitment to help oversee Christ’s church.

-Fairview also has five deacons who provide crucial practical help in the church.
+Fairview also has six deacons who provide crucial practical help in the church.
 This includes helping to provide for people in need through the Deacon’s Fund.

 For anything else,